Friday, December 13, 2024

 3 Main Types of Multi-Tenant Databases

+In a multi-tenant environment, multiple customers share the same application in the same operating environment, on the same hardware and with the same storage mechanism and database.
 This is how Salesforce and every other SaaS operator run.
-Every tenant is a customer or user who has common access and specific privileges in the software instance.
+Every tenant is a client or user who has common access and specific privileges in the software instance.
+The database, however, is another matter.
+There are three ways to architect a database in a multi-tenant system.

-1. Shared Database, Shared Schema
+Shared Database, Shared Schema

-The simplest and most straightforward application of a multi-tenant architecture involves the sharing of multiple schemas for the same database.
+The most straightforward application of a multi-tenant architecture involves the sharing of multiple schemas for the same database.
 A schema refers to the construction of a database, and it’s usually made out of database tables that relate to one another.

 The tables are used to manage the simultaneous access to the same dataset, like when two people are attempting to manipulate the same table or data entry at the same time.
+This database architecture is the cheapest and easiest to manage for the host.
+Additionally, it’s highly scalable to accommodate more tenants.

-2. Shared Database, Multiple Schemas
+Shared Database, Multiple Schemas

 Sharing a single database through multiple schemas is another way to manage a multi-tenant environment.
 With multiple schemas inside a single database, a business can have sub-databases that can divide datasets without having to set up multiple separate databases.